 Again, the main reason why it works exceptionally well is that we’ve spent significant time with all the characters, and Marvel could safely incorporate Chadwick Boseman’s Black Panther and Tom Holland’s Spider-Man to bring in further revelations and concepts.
 Sorry Batman v.
 Superman, but Civil War makes its intentions matter substantially more.
 When something serious occurs, there are consequences laced in every aspect of this feature.
 It maintains its nary sense of fun with solid action sequences.
 Still, the cliches gyrate around this time into motifs of irreversible loss for both Iron Man and Captain America.
 The final battle between them is brutal and near flawless, founded on lies, betrayal, and a fundamental disconnect since their initial meeting in The Avengers.
 So even if one man walked away once it concluded, both lost something.

-The villain Zemo (Daniel Bruhl) gets involved notably, fueling the Avengers to fight one another by using Bucky Barnes as his revenge for losing his family due to their ignorance (in Sokovia).
+The villain Zemo (Daniel Bruhl) gets involved notably, fueling the Avengers to fight one another by using Bucky Barnes as his revenge for losing his family due to their ignorance (in Sokovia from Age of Ultron).
 Bruhl might not have the most charismatic or enriching performance out there, but he amplifies the story in more ways than none.
+And he gets to return later in the series to come closer to his comic roots.

 Some characters may get squeezed into the margins for its sake, but you don’t care upon witnessing it.
 The blockbuster is one-of-a-kind and contains all the thrills and ambition Marvel fans come to expect.
 Furthermore, it has lasting consequences for the Avengers, and that fracturing leaves them in shambles in time for Infinity War when they’re not prepared for Thanos (a neat bit of long-term storytelling).